-Nalini V. Khurana is a Senior Research and Program Associate at ICRW, and provides technical support to research and program activities.
-Her areas of work include adolescents’ empowerment, early, child, and forced marriage (ECFM), men and masculinities, and sexual and gender-based violence (SGBV).
+Nalini V. Khurana is a Technical Specialist based out of ICRW Asia where she provides technical support on gender research and analysis, program design and content development, and writing.
+Her thematic areas of work include adolescents’ empowerment, early, child, and forced marriage (ECFM), men and masculinities, and sexual and gender-based violence (SGBV).